-On June 9, 2015, our business relating to testing and diagnostic products and services was spun out to Brink Biologics, Inc. in exchange for all of the issued and outstanding shares of Brink Biologics that were subsequently distributed by a dividend to our stockholders of record on June 9, 2015 on a pro rata basis.
+On June 9, 2015, we spun out our business relating to testing and diagnostic products and services to Brink Biologics in exchange for all of the issued and outstanding shares of Brink Biologics.
+We subsequently distributed the shares of Brink Biologics by a dividend to our stockholders of record on June 9.
+2015, on a pro rata basis.
 Under the spin-out arrangement, we transferred to Brink Biologics all of our existing, revenue-earning, non-exclusive license agreements that allow third parties to use our cell lines and intellectual property for non-clinical laboratory testing, and also transferred or licensed to Brink Biologics our other assets pertaining to testing and diagnostics products and services.
 Our board of directors determined that our strategic focus is to utilize our resources to pursue the potential treatment of cancer, infectious diseases and inflammatory diseases, rather than to utilize our resources and intellectual property to focus on non-clinical laboratory testing for minimal revenue opportunities as compared to the potential market opportunity that may exist for our therapeutic focus.
-We granted to Brink Biologics worldwide, exclusive licenses, for use only in the field of in vitro and in vivo testing and diagnostic products and services, under certain cell lines, trademarks, know-how and patents, including the intellectual property rights licensed to us under our license agreement with Fox Chase Cancer Center.
+We granted to Brink Biologics worldwide, exclusive licenses, for use only in the field of in vitro and in vivo testing and diagnostic products and services and under certain cell lines, trademarks, know-how and patents, including the intellectual property rights licensed to us under our license agreement with Fox Chase Cancer Center.
 Brink Biologics is restricted in its ability to modify the licensed cell lines, and we will have at least joint ownership of any such modifications and the ability to use those modifications outside Brink Biologics' field.
 We also have a non-exclusive license to any results and data arising from Brink Biologics' use of our cell lines and intellectual property for our use for internal research purposes and outside of Brink Biologics' field.
 In consideration for the license grants, Brink Biologics is obligated to pay us a low single-digit royalty on amounts received for the sale of licensed products and services, as well as a low single-digit percentage share of other revenue received by Brink Biologics from the grant of sublicenses under our rights.
-For the three and nine months ended September 30, 2015, we recorded \$4,000 in revenue for royalties.
+For the three months ended March 31, 2016, we recorded \$1,400 in revenue for royalties.
 Brink Biologics has the right to terminate the license agreement for convenience.
 We have the right to terminate the license agreement if Brink Biologics challenges any of our patents or the patents licensed to us by Fox Chase Cancer Center.
 We and Brink Biologics each have the right to terminate the license agreement if the other party is dissolved or is declared bankrupt, or remains in breach of any material obligation following a sixty day cure period to remedy the breach.
 Also, as part of the spin-out arrangement, we have agreed to provide certain services to Brink Biologics for a transitional period on a fee-for-service basis.
-As of September 30, 2015, we invoiced Brink Biologics for service fees in the amount of \$58,000 which is recorded in other income on the condensed consolidated statements of operations.
-Had we consummated the spin out as of the beginning of the year, for the nine months ended September 30, 2015, our revenue would have been \$23,000 and selling, general and administrative expense would have been \$152.8 million.
-There is no impact to the balance sheet because the spinout occurred at the beginning of June.
-Accordingly, it is already reflected in the September 30 balance sheet as of September 30, 2015.
+As of three months ended March 31, 2016, we recorded \$7,000 for service fees from Brink Biologics, which is recorded in other income on our condensed consolidated statements of operations.
+We further determined that we have a variable interest in Brink Biologics through our royalty agreement with Brink Biologics.
+However, we are not the primary beneficiary, and as such, do not consolidate the entity.